OWASP/www-project-proactive-controls/v3/en/0x04-introduction.md

 This document is intended to provide initial awareness around building secure software.
 This document will also provide a good foundation of topics to help drive introductory software security developer training.
 These controls should be used consistently and thoroughly throughout all applications.
 However, this document should be seen as a starting point rather than a comprehensive set of techniques and practices.
 A full secure development process should include comprehensive requirements from a standard such as the OWASP ASVS in addition to including a range of software development activities described in maturity models such as [OWASP SAMM](https://www.owasp.org/index.php/OWASP_SAMM_Project) and [BSIMM](https://www.bsimm.com/).

 ## Link to the OWASP Top 10 Project
-The OWASP Top 10 Proactive Controls is similar to the [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project)but is focused on defensive techniques and controls as opposed to risks.
+The OWASP Top 10 Proactive Controls is similar to the [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) but is focused on defensive techniques and controls as opposed to risks.
 Each technique or control in this document will map to one or more items in the *risk based* OWASP Top 10.
 This mapping information is included at the end of each control description.